Warwick Road Primary School

 TEACHER WELCOME

-Hello and welcome to Little Stars!
+Hello and welcome to Nursery - Little Stars!
 “Like stars are to the sky, so are the children to our world.
 They deserve to shine!” - Chinonye J. Chidolue.

 We all try our very best to shine like little stars in Nursery.
 We hope you all love coming to our Nursery!